Last Updated on February 4, 2026 by Serena Zehlius, Editor

 Mitigation: Reducing greenhouse gas emissions through renewable energy adoption, sustainable land use practices, and energy efficiency measures.

-Adaptation: Preparing for and adapting to the changing climate by implementing resilient infrastructure, sustainable agriculture, and conservation efforts.
+Adaptation: Preparing for and adapting to the changing climate by implementing appropriate infrastructure, sustainable agriculture, and conservation efforts.

 Global Cooperation